Evan T Keller

 • Journal Article

-Complement C3d enables cell-mediated immunity capable of distinguishing spontaneously transformed from nontransformed cells.
+Complement C3d enables cell-mediated immunity capable of distinguishing spontaneously transformed from nontransformed cells

-Platt JL, Zhao C, Chicca J, Pianko MJ, Han J, The S, Rao A, Keller ET, Garcia de Mattos Barbosa M, Naing L, Pasieka-Axenov T, Axenov L, Schaefer S, Farkash E, Cascalho M. Proc Natl Acad Sci U S A, 2024 Dec 24; 121 (52): e2405824121 DOI:10.1073/pnas.2405824121
+Platt JL, Zhao C, Chicca J, Pianko MJ, Han J, The S, Rao A, Keller ET, de Mattos Barbosa MG, Naing L, Pasieka-Axenov T, Axenov L, Schaefer S, Farkash E, Cascalho M. Proceedings of the National Academy of Sciences of the United States of America, 2024 Dec 24; 121 (52): DOI:10.1073/pnas.2405824121

 PMID: 39693340